mattyb149/nifi-client/README.md

 To get the current state of a processor: nifi.processors.'Fetch User Data'.state

+To get the history:
+nifi.controller.history

+To get the last 10 provenance events: nifi.controller.provenance.get(maxResults: 10)

+To get the lineage for the latest provenance event: nifi.controller.provenance.get(maxResults: 1).get(0).lineage()

 This repo is very much a work in progress, and all contributions, comments, and suggestions are welcome!